zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 ## Future Improvements
 There are many possible directions to try.
 Wish there was more time.
 So before anything I would just try and play with the network layers, and change different aspects of the network, units per layer, or number of layers.
 Not enough time left to experiment.
 Other algorithms I would try, which were also covered by the Udacity cource:
-- I would try out the Proximal Policy Optimization algorithm.
+- I would try out the [ Priority Experienced Replay algorithm ]
 - I would try the D4G algorithm (refence bellow).
+- Currently the two agents we have in our project use the same network.
+We could try an alternative version where we train the 2 agents with seperate separate Actor / Critic networks.

 ## See also
 You can view the publication from DeepMind here
 [ Unity Agents ] https://github.com/Unity-Technologies/ml-agents

+[ Priority Experienced Replay algorithm ]  https://ieeexplore.ieee.org/document/8122622

 [ Solving Continuous Control environment using Deep Deterministic Policy Gradient (DDPG) agent ] https://medium.com/@kinwo/solving-continuous-control-environment-using-deep-deterministic-policy-gradient-ddpg-agent-5e94f82f366d